SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 - Use that to establish left and right derivatives match.
 - Maybe even try for 2nd derivative match.
 - Maybe all derivatives?
+- Maybe look at reflection mapping with respect to unit circle, to reduce one case to the other and hence moot any points about continuity or smoothness?

 #### Case $0 \le R \le 1$: